jmuss07/Automated-Sign-Language/README.md

 ### What We Need to Learn

 - How to take audio (of speech), and turn it into a string interpretable by a microcontroller.
+  - Speech-to-text (on raspberry pi?)
+  - Parse and turn text into individual letters.
+  - Turn the individual letters into commands for each part of the hand.
 - How a synthetic joint can be controlled by a servo motor.
+  - Finger joint(s)
+  - Wrist!
+It has multiple directions of movement irl!
 - How to use a raspberry pi (as a speech-to-text server) in coordination with an arduino (as a microcontroller).
+  - USB out on raspi (raspberry pi) to arduino?
+  - Pins on raspi to arduino?
+  - etc?

 ### Work Delegation